Boulder08/chunknorris/README.md

 **--qadjust-skip**: Defines how many frames the calculation should skip to speed up the process.
 Setting skip to 1 means all frames will be used.
 - Example: --qadjust-skip 4
-- Default: 1 for resolutions less than HD and 2 for HD and above with CVVDP, 3 for HD and above with other metrics.
+- Default: 1 for CVVDP, for other metrics 1 for resolutions less than HD, 3 for HD and above.

 **--qadjust-cpu**: Defines the '--preset' parameter used by the analysis for svt-av1
 - Default: 7